 Innovate, Inspire, Imagine

-Our vision is that the Gevirtz School will continue to expand as a place where ideas grow and mature, where the best minds can enter into dialogue, where imagination and creativity are valued, and where research and practice interact to create innovation and inspiration.
+Our vision is that the Gevirtz School is a place where ideas grow and mature, where the best minds enter into spirited dialogues in the service of science, where imagination and creativity are valued, and where research and practice interact to produce innovation and inspiration.

 Dean Jane Close Conoley